InvadingOctopus/octopuskit/README.md

 - 👾 **Entities** are simply collections of **Components**.
 They contain no logic, except for convenience constructors which initialize groups of related components.

-- ⚙️ **Components** (which could also be called Behaviors, Effects, Features, or Traits) are the core concept in OctopusKit, containing the properties as well as the logic\* which make up each visual or abstract element of the game.They may be dynamically added to and removed from an entity to alter its appearance and behavior during runtime.
-OK comes with a library of many customizable components for graphics, gameplay, physics and UI etc.
+- ⚙️ **Components** (which could also be called Behaviors, Effects, Features, or Traits) are the core concept in OctopusKit, containing the properties as well as the logic\* which make up each visual or abstract element of the game.
+They may be dynamically added to and removed from an entity to alter its appearance and behavior during runtime.
+The engine comes with a library of many customizable components for graphics, gameplay, physics and UI etc.

 - ⛓ **Systems** are simply collections of components of a specific type.
 They do not perform any logic, but they are arranged by a **Scene** to execute components in a deterministic order every frame, so that components which rely on other components are updated after their dependencies.